malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 ## Amplitude-based Selection

 This template is a generalisation of the Vetoing Reflex solution.
 It uses relative signal strength from two or more processors, without any implied precedence.
 It would typically be used where multiple processors compete that have different architectures, different inputs, or different behavioural purposes.
-The later case requires that the processors are independently trained.
+The latter case requires that the processors are independently trained.

 If all processors are the same, and differ only in random initialization values, then this simplifies to an ensemble model.